ucl-codec/mri_crop_filling/README.md

+# MRI Crop-Filling (Singularity/Apptainer instructions)

+**MRI Crop Filling** is a pipeline developed in 2021 by Gonzalo Castro that makes use of FreeSurfer tools `SynthSR` and `SynthSR Hyperfine` to solve the partial brain coverage (cropping) issue encountered in the CODEC (Essex Memory Clinic, UK) brain MRI dataset.

+For more information on this pipeline please read the paper ([preprint](https://doi.org/10.1101/2023.03.06.23286839)).

+This README explains the steps of the pipeline using commands of the singluarity container. <br/>
+For Docker instructions, see [README-docker.md](./README-docker.md).

-Crop-fill is a pipeline developed by Gonzalo Castro that makes use of different build in tools of FreeSurfer 7 developer version (SynthSR and SynthSR Hyperfine) to try to solve the partial brain coverage issue encountered in CODEC brain MRI dataset in 2021.
-For more information on this pipeline please read the paper published on it.
-The purpouse of this file is to explain the different commands of the docker image used for the implementation.
-Sometimes the acq-labels inputed in the singularity command will be the actual ones that the pipeline will use, however in other cases the acq-label will be used as a reference to locate the necessary file.
+Sometimes the acq-labels input in the singularity command will be the actual ones that the pipeline will use, but in other cases the acq-label will be used as a reference to locate the necessary file.

 ## STEP 1.
 CROP/ZEROPAD
 This step involves the reduction of the FOV of full brain scans (The equivalent in partial brain